Coping With Pain Related to Cancer and Chemotherapy

 Preventing and Treating Pain

 The goal of pain control is to prevent pain that can be prevented, and treat the pain that can't.
 This is usually accomplished by taking a combination of long- and short-acting pain medications with a variety of co-analgesics (medications that have been traditionally used for conditions other than pain, but have been found to be effective for pain control).
-For example, gabapentin is a antiseizure medication that has been used effectively in treatment of cancer-induced neuropathies.
+For example, some antidepressants and antiseizure medicationsmay be effective in treatment of cancer-induced nerve pain.